simonmichael/hledger/hledger/hledger.m4.md

 | `timedot`   | timedot files, for approximate time logging                      | `.timedot`                           |
 | `csv`       | comma/semicolon/tab/other-separated values, for data import      | `.csv` `.ssv` `.tsv`                 |

+hledger detects the format automatically based on the file extensions shown above.
+If it can't recognise the file extension, it assumes `journal` format.
+So for non-journal files, it's important to use a recognised file extension, so as to either read successfully or to show relevant error messages.

-If needed (eg to ensure correct error messages when a file has the "wrong" extension), you can force a specific reader/format by prepending it to the file path with a colon.
+When you can't ensure the right file extension, not to worry: you can force a specific reader/format by prefixing the file path with the format and a colon.
+Eg to read a .dat file as csv:
-Examples:

 ```shell
 $ hledger -f csv:/some/csv-file.dat stats
 $ echo 'i 2009/13/1 08:00:00' | hledger print -ftimeclock:-
 ```

-You can also specify multiple `-f` options, to read multiple files as one big journal.
+You can specify multiple `-f` options, to read multiple files as one big journal.
 There are some limitations with this:

 - directives in one file will not affect the other files
 - [balance assertions](journal.html#balance-assertions) will not see any account balances from previous files

+If you need either of those things, you can

+- use a single parent file which [includes](journal.html#including-other-files) the others
-If you need those, either use the [include directive](journal.html#including-other-files), or concatenate the files, eg: `cat a.journal b.journal | hledger -f- CMD`.
+- or concatenate the files into one before reading, eg: `cat a.journal b.journal | hledger -f- CMD`.

 ## Output destination